valory-xyz/open-autonomy/docs/guides/deploy_service/cloud_deployment.md

-# Cloud Deployment

 !!! info
     This section is under review and will be updated soon.

-We have provided a number of ways to run agent services build with the {{open_autonomy}} framework across multiple different cloud providers.
+We have provided a number of ways to run agent services built with the {{open_autonomy}} framework across different cloud providers.

 The deployment has been implemented using a minimal distribution of Kubernetes to run as close to the bare metal as allowable.
 This approach leads to a number of key benefits for node operators and infrastructure providers:

 1. No reliance upon an individual provider.
-We currently provide documentation coverage for both Digital Ocean and for Amazon Web Services (AWS).
+We currently provide documentation coverage for Digital Ocean and for Amazon Web Services (AWS).
 2. Lower costs compared to using a managed alternative.
 3. Easily portable across different cloud providers.